fvnkhead/Northstar.Retouched/README.md

 [Link](https://github.com/harmonytf/HarmonyVPKTool/releases/tag/1.2.0)

   1. Open `vpk/englishclient_mp_common.bsp.pak000_dir.vpk` in your Titanfall 2 install directory
-  2. In the VPK, open `RootDir/scripts/weapons`
+  2. In the VPK, open:
+    * `RootDir/scripts/weapons` for keyvalue files
+    * `RootDir/scripts/vscripts/weapons` for Squirrel scripts
   3. Unpack the file somewhere on your PC
-  4. Copy the file under `reference/` and `keyvalues/scripts/weapons`
+  4. Copy the file under `reference/` and:
+    * `keyvalues/scripts/weapons`, if it's a keyvalue file
+    * `mod/scripts/vscripts/weapons`, if it's a Squirrel script
-  5. Leave the file under `reference/` as is, changes are made in `keyvalues/scripts/weapons`
+  5. Leave the file under `reference/` as is, changes are made in `keyvalues/scripts/weapons` or `mod/scripts/vscripts/weapons`

 ### Change tracking